Banner image placeholder

 Abstract

-Materials and Methods: Replicability was considered from early-stage design and evaluated by introducing controlled variations from distributed manufacturing contexts, e.g., material feedstock, manufacturing equipment, and fabrication strategies.
+Replicability was considered from early-stage design and evaluated by introducing controlled variations from distributed manufacturing contexts, e.g. material feedstock, manufacturing equipment, and fabrication strategies.
 Four batches of crutches were fabricated and assembled using virgin and recycled filaments on small- and large-format 3D printers.
-After a qualitative evaluation, mechanical static load testing was performed following ISO 11334:2007, together with economic analysis.
+After visual inspection, mechanical static load testing was performed following ISO 11334:2007, together with quantitative replicability assessment and economic analysis.

-Results: Comparable mean load-bearing and consistent failure behavior were achieved across batches, making them suitable for use in pairs as assistive mobility devices.
-Limited cost variability was achieved, supporting repairability and product lifecycle extension, while enabling affordable and easy fabrication in different local contexts.
+Comparable mean load-bearing and consistent failure behaviour were achieved across batches, supporting the replicability of the design in distributed manufacturing.
+The quantitative replicability assessment translated structural performance and batch variability into a measurable criterion for comparison.
+Limited cost variability was achieved, supporting repairability and product lifecycle extension, while enabling affordable, easy fabrication in local contexts.

-Conclusions: Beyond the specific case study, the replicability of open-source hardware for assistive devices needs to be considered as an early-stage design constraint by developing products that allow for variability from local contexts and by including product-specific approaches to assess replicability during development.
-This design shift can support accessibility and real-world adoption of open-source assistive technology in low-resource settings.
+Beyond this case study, the replicability of open-source hardware for assistive devices needs to be considered as an early-stage design constraint, e.g. developing products that allow for variability from local contexts and including product-specific quantitative approaches to assess replicability.
+This design shift can support accessibility and real-world fabrication of open-source assistive technology in low-resource settings.
 1

 Keywords

-Mobility aids // Design for Additive Manufacturing // Open source hardware // Open Design // Sustainable Design // Product replicability // Open source assistive devices
+Mobility aids // Design for Additive Manufacturing (DfAM)// Open source hardware // Open Design // Sustainable Design // Product replicability // Open source assistive devices

 • 🛠️ OSF Repository (3D models and dataset) 3